 - Self-employed individuals with their own incorporated businesses have an average median income of $47,000.
 For those without incorporated businesses, the average median income is $25,000.

 - According to a survey by American Innovators, Mississippi has the fastest-growing online small businesses in the United States.
-Nebraska and Maine came in 2nd and 3rd respectively.
+Nebraska and Maine came in second and third respectively.

-- State law requires that every new business designates a Mississippi registered agent that will be available during regular business hours at a physical address within the state.
+- State law requires that every new Mississippi LLC designate a Mississippi registered agent that will be available during regular business hours at a physical address within the state.

 - There 1,545 small business exporters that account for 16.4% of the state’s $11.1 billion worth of export revenue.